Frenjo/HypatiaStation/README.md

 ## Hint:

 The only required files (once compiled) are the HypatiaStation.dmb, HypatiaStation.rsc and the entirety of the config directory.
 The rest are only required to compile the source code.
-It is suggested to keep work directory for the source code and seperate directory for the executable and configuration files.
+It is suggested to keep a working directory for the source code and a seperate directory for the executable and configuration files.

 ---